springfall2008/batpred/README.md

   - **predbat_battery_capacity_nominal** - When enabled Predbat uses the reported battery size from the Nominal field rather than from the normal GivTCP reported size.
 If your battery size is reported wrongly maybe try turning this on and see if it helps.
   - **inverter_battery_rate_min** - Can be set to model the inverter not actually totally stopping discharging or charging the battery (value in watts).
   - **inverter_max_reserve** - Global, sets the maximum reserve % that maybe set to the inverter, the default is 100.
 Can be set to 99 to workaround some gen2 inverters which refuse to be set to 100.
+  - **car_charging_now** - Can be used to workaround Ohme issue with Intelligent where the plan is not published, see Planned car charging

 ### Balance Inverters